 Reading and discussion of poetry, fiction, drama, and film, chiefly modern.
 Techniques involved in these literary forms

-Engl 25C Images of Women in Literature
+Engl 25C Women's Literature

 This course will examine the varied images of women presented in prose, poetry, and drama by both men and women